-The College Internal Verification/Moderation procedure require the review of a sample of which require the review of a sample of assessment decisions in assignment marking in each unit/module to ensure that the assessment criteria have been fairly, accurately and consistently applied.
+The College Internal Verification/Moderation procedure require the review of a sample of assessment decisions in assignment marking in each unit/module to ensure that the assessment criteria have been fairly, accurately and consistently applied.

 After each internal verification/moderation activity, the Internal Verifier/moderator will feedback to the assessor using the College documentation.
 Where any inaccuracy in the assignment marking is identified, the feedback to the assessor will detail the inaccuracy and provide actions which may require the assessor to re-assess some or all of the assignments as appropriate.
 The assessor will complete the actions and return them to the Internal Verifier/Moderator for a further review and sign off.
 In cases where there is more than a minor amount of reassessment to be undertaken, the Internal Verifier/Moderator will advise the relevant Head of Department.